christlutheran/christlutheranmanhattan/src/content/pages/beliefs.md

 The Christian faith confesses that Jesus was sent by the Father to redeem and save us by His death and resurrection (Jn 14:6).
 We learn about Jesus from the Bible.

-> Jesus said to him, "I am the way, and the truth, and the life.
-No one comes to the Father except through me.
-> <cite>John 14:6 (ESV)</cite>

 ## Bible

 The Bible is God's Word.
 The Holy Spirit gave the writers the thoughts and words they recorded (2 Tim 3:16-17; 2 Peter 1:21).
 Holy Scripture is incapable of error, and it contains no mistakes.
 It is therefore entirely reliable, and it gives us everything we need to know and believe for Christian faith and life.

-> All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.
-> <cite>2 Timothy 3:16-17 (ESV)</cite>

-> For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit.
-> <cite>2 Peter 1:21 (ESV)</cite>

 ## Trinity

 The only true God is the triune God: Father, Son, and Holy Spirit.
 They are three distinct persons and yet are one God (the Holy Trinity).
 There are not three Gods, but one God (Matt 28:19).

-> Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit
-> <cite>Matt 28:19 (ESV)</cite>

 ## Creation

 God created — out of nothing — everything by His Word.
 He spoke creation into existence, forming and filling it in six days.
 Nothing exists apart from God's creation (Gen 1:1; Psalm 33:6, 9; Heb 11:3).
 God remains active within His creation, constantly looking after it and creating new life within it.
 Atheistic evolutionary theories lead to unbiblical conclusions.

-> In the beginning, God created the heavens and the earth.
-> <cite>Genesis 1:1 (ESV)</cite>

-> By the word of the LORD the heavens were made, and by the breath of his mouth all their host.
-> <cite>Psalm 33:6 (ESV)</cite>

-> By faith we understand that the universe was created by the word of God, so that what is seen was not made out of things that are visible.
-> <cite>Hebrews 11:3 (ESV)</cite>

 ## Sin

 The devil brought sin into the world by tempting Adam and Eve, who willingly yielded to the temptation (Gen 3:1-6; Rom 5:12).
 Their disobedience affected the entire human race (Rom 3:23; 5:19; Ps 51:5).
 We are totally corrupt spiritually speaking (Eph 2:1).
 We sin in thought, desire, word, or deed (Matt 7:17).

-> Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned
-> <cite>Romans 5:12 (ESV)</cite>

-> for all have sinned and fall short of the glory of God
-> <cite>Romans 3:23 (ESV)</cite>

-> And you were dead in the trespasses and sins
-> <cite>Ephesians 2:1 (ESV)</cite>

-> So, every healthy tree bears good fruit, but the diseased tree bears bad fruit
-> <cite>Matthew 7:17 (ESV)</cite>

 ## Jesus

 Jesus is the eternal Son of God, who entered human history, born as a man with a body and soul, in fulfillment of God's Old Testament promises.
 Thus, He is both Creator and creature, God and man, in one person except without sin (Col 1:16-17; Jn 1:1; Matt 1:20).
 By Jesus death on the cross, He paid for our sin, He appeased the wrath of God, and He reconciled us to God (Is 53:4-5; Gal 3:13).
 On the third day, He rose from the dead (1 Cor 15:5-9).
 Forty day later, He ascended to the right hand of God (Eph 1:20-23).
 Finally, He will return in glory on the Last Day (Matt 25:31-46).

-> For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.
-And he is before all things, and in him all things hold together.
-> <cite>Colossians 1:16-17 (ESV)</cite>

-> In the beginning was the Word, and the Word was with God, and the Word was God.
-> <cite>John 1:1 (ESV)</cite>

-> Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.
-But he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed
-> <cite>Isiah 53:4–5</cite>

-> For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve.
-Then he appeared to more than five hundred brothers at one time, most of whom are still alive, though some have fallen asleep.
-Then he appeared to James, then to all the apostles.
-Last of all, as to one untimely born, he appeared also to me.
-> <cite>1 Corinthians 15:3–8</cite>

-> When the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne.
-32 Before him will be gathered all the nations, and he will separate people one from another as a shepherd separates the sheep from the goats.
-33 And he will place the sheep on his right, but the goats on the left.
-34 Then the King will say to those on his right, 'Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.
-> <cite>Matthew 25:31–34</cite>

 ## Justification

 Justification is the act of God in which he declares the sinner not guilty.
 We obtain forgiveness of sins and become righteous before God by grace, for Christ's sake, through faith and not through our merit, work, or satisfactions (Eph 1:7, Eph 2:8-9).
 We must firmly hold to this teaching because it is the most important teaching of the Christian faith giving comfort to the penitent sinner.

-> In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace
-> <cite>Ephesians 1:7 (ESV)</cite>

->  For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
-> <cite>Ephesians 2:8–9  (ESV)</cite>

 ## Law and Gospel

 The Ten Commandments are God's Law, His good and loving will for the lives and well-being of all people (Jn 1:17).
 God's law also shows that all people have sinned and cannot keep God's commandments (Rom 3:20).
 We find rescue only in the Gospel.

 The Gospel is the saving message of the forgiveness of sins because of the death and resurrection of Jesus Christ.
 The Gospel is also what God is still doing for our salvation, primarily through preaching, Baptism, and the Lord's Supper (Jn 6:63; Rom 1:16).
 God offers the forgiveness of sins, justification, and eternal life only in the Gospel.
 It actually imparts forgiveness and salvation.

->  For the law was given through Moses; grace and truth came through Jesus Christ.
-> <cite>John 1:17 (ESV)</cite>

-> For by works of the law no human being will be justified in his sight, since through the law comes knowledge of sin.
-> <cite>Romans 3:203 (ESV)</cite>

-> It is the Spirit who gives life; the flesh is no help at all.
-The words that I have spoken to you are spirit and life.
-> <cite>John 6:63 (ESV)</cite>

 ## Holy Spirit